-- The experiment was conducted on a single software system with a single metric.
-However, since the aggregation results are based only on the numerical values of the metrics for this system's components, this fact as little bearing and can be ignored.
-Our experimentation validates only aggregation method, not composition equations. - The data are artificial and do not represent a real case where different quantities of problems with varying quality would be found.
+- The data are artificial and do not represent a real case where different quantities of problems with varying quality would be found.
 However, this setup was necessary to finely analyze the response of each aggregation technique to a varying amount of problems.
-This issue is inherent to controlled experiments. - We used only one metric (SLOC), and its results were normalized to the [0,3] interval.
-These two restriction were required to be able to compare on the same ground the Squale model and the different econometric inequality indices.
+This issue is inherent to controlled experiments. - We used only one metric (SLOC), and its results were normalized to the [0, 3] interval.
+These two restrictions were required to be able to compare on the same ground the Squale model and the different econometric inequality indices.
 With real values, having a larger range, econometric inequality indices could have performed better because they would have reacted more strongly to larger differences.
 However, we already argued that in a real evaluation context it would usually make more sense to compose metrics before aggregating them, and composition will often result in some normalization of the metrics' values to smoothen the differences in ranges.
 It is therefore not an unrealistic setting.